isabella232/katacoda-scenarios-8/basic-data-modeling/step2.md

 INSERT INTO heartrate_v2(pet_chip_id, time, heart_rate) VALUES (123e4567-e89b-12d3-a456-426655440b23, '2019-03-04 07:01:50', 96);
 INSERT INTO heartrate_v2(pet_chip_id, time, heart_rate) VALUES (123e4567-e89b-12d3-a456-426655440b23, '2019-04-04 07:01:50', 99);`{{execute}}

-In such a case the first part of the Primary Key is called the Partition Key (pet_chip_id in the above example) and the second part is called the Clustering Key (time).
+In such a case, the first part of the Primary Key is called the Partition Key (pet_chip_id in the above example), and the second part is called the Clustering Key (time).

 A Primary Key is composed of 2 parts: